codetree/html-pipeline-issue_references/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.

-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release` to create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+To release a new version:
+1. Update the version number <ver> in `lib/html/pipeline/issue_references/version.rb`
+2. Run `gem git tag -a <ver> -m 'some msg'`
+3. Run `gem push --tags`

+Pushihg the git commits and tags will force CI to automatically push to [RubyGems.org](https://rubygems.org).

 ## Testing
 Before beginning testing, be sure to run `bundle install && npm install`